carolahp/MetaL/README.md

 # MetaL
-Bootstrapper to generate images of small languages, which can be different from Pharo but run on top of the Pharo Virtual Machine (only 32 bits for the moment).
+Metal is an application to bootstrap images of small languages (kernels).
+They can be different from Pharo but run on top of the Pharo 8.0 Virtual Machine (only 32 bits for the moment).
-Bootstrapper is a Pharo application that takes the definition of a new language and generates a file with extension .image, ready to be executed by the Pharo VM.
+MetaL takes the definition of a new language and generates a file with extension .image, ready to be executed by the Pharo VM.

 Generated images are small, thus we call them kernels.